32 Tihar jail officers booked for allegedly colluding with former Unitech promoters

 On October 6, the court ordered that the officials should be suspended from their positions.

-“We have registered an FIR [First Information Report] with the Crime Branch under sections of the Prevention of Corruption Act and the IPC [Indian Penal Code], Delhi Police’s Public Relation Officer Chinmoy Biswal said.
+“We have registered an FIR [First Information Report] with the Crime Branch under sections of the Prevention of Corruption Act and the IPC [Indian Penal Code],” Delhi Police’s Public Relation Officer Chinmoy Biswal said.
 “During the enquiry, names of 32 officials from Tihar jail number 7 have come up.
 They were found to be complicit with the Chandra brothers in this matter,” said Biswal.

 In August, the Supreme Court ordered that Sanjay Chandra and Ajay Chandra should be separated and moved to the Taloja and Arthur Road prisons, reported PTI.